There are multiple Lua environments (see old wiki), and within an environment each wupget is also separated to some degree. How do these communicate?

 Script.LuaXYZ.UnitDamaged

-which is then handled by the wupget handler and distributed to individual wupgets - you can (and should) use the function notation to check if the function you’re about to call exists, i.e. always do:
+which is then handled by the wupget handler and distributed to individual wupgets - it is safe to call functions this way even if there is nothing on the other side.
+You can use the function notation to check whether anything is linked though, e.g. for optimisation:

 - other examples of events you could add: nuclear launch detected, language changed in settings, metal spot added at runtime.